openslat/webslat/README.md

         whoami

-1. Give `webslat-user` `sudo` privileges, without requiring a password.
+10. Give `webslat-user` `sudo` privileges, without requiring a password.
 On the VM, as `root`, run:

+    You can connect via `ssh`, from within `emacs`:

+        (make-term "webslat-single"
+                   "ssh"
+                   nil
+                   "-i" "/home/mike/.ssh/vm"
+                   "-p" "3022"
+                   "webslat-user@127.0.01")

+    Or run these commands at a shell prompt:

+        ssh -i ~/.ssh/vm -p 3022 webslat-user@127.0.0.1
+        su

         apt-get install sudo
         echo "webslat-user ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers

-2. Test `sudo`:
+11. Test `sudo`:

+        date
         whoami
         sudo whoami

-3. Run these commands:
+12. Run these commands:

     This will install the packages needed to build and run `OpenSLAT`: